Presidency of Gustavo Petro: United Nations

 On 20 September, Petro addressed himself in his speech before the United Nations General Assembly.
 Contrary to his two predecessors, Iván Duque and Juan Manuel Santos, the speech was mainly in Spanish.
 It is expected that around 9:30 am, the Colombian president will begin his speech at the lectern of the UN headquarters, Petro raised the need to create a large common fund to save the Amazon.
-According to Petro, around $1,000 million USD must be contributed worldwide for 20 years to work for the recovery of one of the largest forests in the world.
+According to Petro, around US$1,000 million must be contributed worldwide for 20 years to work for the recovery of one of the largest forests in the world.
 This fund would be managed, according to the Colombian president, through the United Nations, which maintained his position on the war on drugs.

 In his speech he said that:

 pointed to the rich countries and the functioning of contemporary society to be destroying the jungle with their addictions to drugs and consumption.
 "Which is more poisonous to humanity, cocaine, coal or oil?" she asked.

 Petro concluded his intervention by asking Ukraine and Russia to make peace.
 "Only in peace can we save life in this land of ours.
 There is no total peace, without social, economic and environmental justice.
 We are at war, too, with the planet.
 Without peace with the planet, there will be no peace among nations.
 Without social justice, there is no social peace," he stated.

+Americas

+Brazil

+During his presidency, Gustavo Petro has maintained a stable relationship with President of Brazil Luiz Inácio Lula da Silva; he has held two bilateral meetings, one of the most important of his administration being the 2023 Amazon Summit that took place on 8 and 9 August and which With the presence of the nine countries that share the Amazon, this summit presented the starting point for the creation of a new agenda for the Amazon Biome based on science, ancestral knowledge, social inclusion and the participation of all stakeholders. that will contribute to the design and implementation of innovative public protection policies for this important ecosystem.